andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 "Andy, I know we haven't practiced this but I want you to grab the spear from Cate and carry it offstage."

-Sure thing, Mark, let's just throw a last minute curveball to the only dancer with absolutely no dance experience who'd be more comfortable hitting a *literal* curveball.
-No way that could possibly end up in disaster.
+<i>Sure thing, Mark, let's just throw a last minute curveball to the only dancer
+with no dance experience who'd be more comfortable hitting a
+<b>literal</b> curveball.
+No way that could possibly end up in disaster.</i>

 "Yeah, no problem," I say with a false confidence that hopefully hides the fact that it's at the very least a small problem.